The Complete Guide to The Tarbolton Reel

 The Tarbolton (E Dorian) The Longford Collector (G Major) The Sailor's Bonnet (D Major)

 1. E Dorian to G Major (Relative Shift): E Dorian and G Major share the exact same key signature (1 sharp, F#).
-By moving from E Dorian to G Major, you are shifting the tonal center from E to its relative major G. The melody feels instantly brighter and more open without adding any new sharps or flats.
+Transitioning from E Dorian to G Major shifts the tonal center from E to its relative major G. The melody shifts to a brighter, more open register without requiring any changes to accidental fingerings.

 2. G Major to D Major (Fifth Shift): Shifting from G Major (1 sharp) to D Major (2 sharps, F# and C#) is a modulation up a perfect fifth.
-This adds a second sharp (C#), lifting the harmonic register and providing a burst of high energy to finish the set.
+This introduces a second sharp (C#), raising the pitch register and increasing the melodic tension to resolve the set.

-In commercial recordings, The Longford Collector is also the top choice, following Tarbolton 37 times (46.84%).
-Other follow-on choices in recordings include The Fermoy Lasses (3.8%) and Lucy Campbell (2.53%).
+In commercial recordings, The Longford Collector is also the top follow-on choice, occurring 37 times and accounting for 46.84% of recorded follow-ons.
+Other recorded choices include The Fermoy Lasses (3.8%) and Lucy Campbell (2.53%).

 What Tunes Usually Precede Tarbolton?

-Because Tarbolton is played as the set opener 70% of the time, incoming transitions are less common.
-However, when Tarbolton is placed later in a set, the preceding tunes are fascinating:
+Because Tarbolton is played as the set opener in 70.3% of sets, incoming transitions are less common.
+However, when it is placed later in sets, database records show a few typical preceding tunes:

-• Bog An Lochan (13.64% of preceding sets, 9.09% of recordings): Bog An Lochan is a traditional Scottish strathspey in E Dorian.
-Transitioning from a strathspey to a reel is a classic Scottish and Cape Breton technique.
-The dotted, snappy rhythm of the strathspey contrasts beautifully with the rolling, even flow of Tarbolton, creating a massive release of energy when the reel tempo takes over.
+• Bog An Lochan (13.64% of preceding sets, 9.09% of recordings): A traditional Scottish strathspey in E Dorian.
+Transitioning from a strathspey to a reel is a common technique in Cape Breton and Donegal fiddle styles.
+The dotted, snappy rhythm of the strathspey resolves into the even, rolling flow of Tarbolton, while maintaining E Dorian modal consistency.

-• The Sailor's Bonnet (7.35% in sets): Often occurring in sets where the Coleman sequence is looped or repeated.
+• The Sailor's Bonnet (7.35% of preceding sets): Occurring in sets where the standard Coleman medley is looped or repeated.

-• The Longford Collector (1.88% in sets): Occurring in reverse-order sets.
+• The Longford Collector (1.88% of preceding sets): Occurring in reverse-order sets.

-• Tam Lin / The Howling Wind (1.24% in sets): Providing a dark, minor-key entry (D minor) before resolving into E Dorian.
+• Tam Lin / The Howling Wind (1.24% of preceding sets): Providing a minor-key entry (D minor) before resolving into E Dorian.

-Here are three authentic, data-backed ways to group The Tarbolton Reel in sets:
+Here are three data-backed ways to group The Tarbolton Reel in sets:

 Set 1: The Definitive Coleman Set